alandefreitas/futures/docs/motivation.md

 ## The futures library

-Given the pros and cons of each model described in our [review](#previous-work), this library models future types as a simple [is_future] concept, which supports all the features we have discussed, such as continuations and deferred work:
+Given the pros and cons of each model described in our [review](#previous-work), this library models future types as a simple [is_future] concept, which supports all the features we have discussed, such as executors, continuations and deferred work.
+We implement optimizations possible to each future types while sticking to existing practice.

 - Futures and Promises
     - This library maintains the common model most programmers are familiar with
+    - Whenever possible, new features always use language familiar to C++ and other common programming languages
 - Future concept
     - By modeling futures as a concept, futures can be optionally instantiated with any combination of custom extensions such as continuations, stop tokens, and deferred work
     - Reusable algorithms **work for** [**all future types**](#standard-futures), including any new and existing future types, such as [std::future], `boost::future`, `boost::fiber::future`.
+    - Futures can still match and work with whatever constraints C++ eventually imposes on future types
 - Executors
-    - Custom executors can be defined and the traits are compatible with existing ASIO executors.
+    - Custom executors can be defined and its traits are a subset of existing Asio executors.
+    - Customization points can make other executor types work with the library types
     - Provides an alternative to [std::async] **based on [executors](#executors)** while still adaptable to other executor or scheduler concepts, including senders and receivers.
 - Extensions
-    - [basic_future] implements a **vast number of concrete future types**, including continuable, cancellable, lazy/eager, unique/shared futures.
+    - [basic_future] implements a **vast number of concrete future types**, including continuable, cancellable, eager/deferred, and unique/shared futures.
-    - Future types support [lazy **continuations**](#lazy-continuations) without polling
+    - Future types support [lazy **continuations**](#lazy-continuations) without polling for existing types
     - The future adaptors still work for existing future types, such as [std::future] by polling.
-    - Integrations with ASIO are provided, such as completion tokens and async IO operations.
+    - Integrations with Asio are provided, such as completion tokens and async IO operations.
 - Data races
-    - Both eager and lazy futures are lock-free.
+    - Both eager and lazy futures are lock-free through atomic operations.
-    - Future types might have [**deferred** work](#deferred-futures) or be eager, avoiding the synchronization costs of attaching continuations.
+    - Future types might indicate [**deferred** work](#deferred-futures) at compile-time or be eager, avoiding the synchronization costs of attaching continuations and other optimizations.
-    - Eager futures use lock-free operations and data structures.
+    - Eager futures use lock-free operations and data structures to minimize synchronization costs.
 - Adaptors
     - Implements a large set of [**composition** operations](#senders-and-receivers) with a **syntax closer to the existing future types** users are used to, such as [when_all] and [when_any]
+    - Adaptors are also provided to facilitate the creation of cyclic task graphs
 - Algorithms
-    - Includes a large set of the **STL algorithms in terms of futures and executors**
+    - Includes a large set of the **STL-like algorithms in terms of futures and executors**
-    - Easy access to async algorithms based on executors with no need for external libraries, as [common](https://link.springer.com/chapter/10.1007/978-1-4842-4398-5_4) with C++ execution policies, such as [TTB].
+    - Easy access to async algorithms based on executors without requiring external libraries, as [common](https://link.springer.com/chapter/10.1007/978-1-4842-4398-5_4) with C++ execution policies, such as [TTB].

 --8<-- "docs/references.md"